 You want to spend the weekend whittling down your to-do list.
 He wants you to party and get wasted.

 It’s late.
 You’re reading, listening to a podcast or replying to emails and comments.
 He wants to have sex.

-Living with a full-throttle thrill-seeker is a terrible idea.
+Living with a thrill-seeker is a terrible idea.
 He’ll get in the way, slow you down and encourage you to make bad business decisions.
-If you want to succeed, you have to stay focused and work hard.
+If you want to succeed, you have to stay focused, work hard, and manage your time wisely.